sachicali/discord-mcp-sasqe/README.md

   }
 }
 ```
 The `DISCORD_GUILD_ID` environment variable is optional.
-When provided, it sets a default Discord server ID so tool calls don't require the `guildId` parameter.
+When provided, it sets a default Discord server ID so any tool that accepts a `guildId` parameter can omit it.

 ## 🔧 GitMCP